moutroll/hpc_cluster_installation/1-install_slurm_basics.md

 *Slurmd* daemon service is not correctly configured
 :
-1. *Slurmd* get all configuration files remotely for the master (by network).
+1. *Slurmd* gets all configuration files remotely from the master (by network).
 So we have to disable the configuration file existence checking.
-2. The execution command must be updated to consider the *configless** approach used by *Slurmd* daemon.
+2. The execution command must be updated to consider the *configless* approach used by *Slurmd* daemon.

 > EDIT: /usr/lib/systemd/system/slurmd.service
 > > ~~ConditionPathExists=/etc/slurm/slurm.conf~~\